 The following adverse reactions have been identified during post-approval use of SOMAVERT.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a

 Systemic hypersensitivity reactions including anaphylactic reactions, laryngospasm, angioedema, generalized skin reactions (rash, erythema, pruritus, urticaria) have been reported in post-marketing use.
 Some patients required hospitalization.
 Symptoms did not re-occur in all patients after re-challenge [see Warnings and Precautions (5.5)].